laws-africa/constitution-app-react/README.md

 $ ionic build --prod --engine=web

-Generates a 'www' folder which can be uploaded to an S3 bucket as an example.
+Generates a 'build' folder which can be uploaded to an S3 bucket as an example.

 # Setup Instructions for content refresh script (backend)